 Cannabis.
 It doesn’t sound harmful or deadly, does it?

 Unfortunately, many people don’t believe that cannabis is harmless.
 In fact, just as many people argue that cannabis is not helpful for some medical conditions.
-And of course those same people believe that concentrates are like crack also.
+And of course, those same people believe that concentrates are like crack also.
 Obviously, they’re wrong.
 Marijuana extract, Cannabidiol (CBD) is still marijuana and, as of 2016, it is treated the same way.
 According to the Drug Enforcement Administration (DEA), Cannabis and Cannabidiol are both considered Schedule 1 drugs, which puts it in the same category as heroin, LSD, ecstasy, and methamphetamine.

 Recently, there have been a lot of articles addressing the DEA’s 2016 memo about CBD.
 Regardless of what people are saying about the reasons behind it being a Schedule 1 drug, the fact is that it is still a Schedule 1.
 End of story.
 The question is “Why?”
-This is the arguable point for some people, so lets dive into it.
+This is the arguable point for some people, so let’s dive into it.

 The simple answer to why marijuana and CBD are on the same level as those other drugs is because it was placed there before positive medical research could begin.
-However, there is an abundance of research being conducted by the Food and Drug Administration (FDA) and many medical establishments that has caused cannabis activist groups to question why it remains a Schedule 1 drug.
+However, there is an abundance of research being conducted by the Food and Drug Administration (FDA) and many medical establishments that have caused cannabis activist groups to question why it remains a Schedule 1 drug.
 According to the DEA, “Schedule I drugs, substances, or chemicals are defined as drugs with no currently accepted medical use and a high potential for abuse” (dea.gov, 2017).

 Although the DEA had deemed marijuana a Schedule 1 drug back in the 1930s or 40s, they recently had to issue a statement about marijuana extract since they didn’t have a code for it in their system.
 Besides, it probably popped up on their radar since it became popular after recreational marijuana use was legalized in several states.
-In December 2016, the DEA released a statement basically saying that their giving CBD a code and classifying it along with Marijuana.
+In December 2016, the DEA released a statement basically saying that they’re giving CBD a code and classifying it along with Marijuana.